tigercosmos/node-color-log/README.md

 You can set `setLevelNoColor()` to turn off the setting, and use `setLevelColor()` to reverse it.

-None color mode is helpful for the text logger or browser environments.
+None color mode is helpful for text files or browser environments.

 ```js
 logger.setLevelNoColor();